stackbit-projects/super-zucchini-00024/src/pages/index.md

             icon: arrow-right
             icon_position: right
         image: images/classic/post-4.png
-        image_alt: We go to the
+        image_alt: We go to the post office, for you.
         media_position: right
         media_width: fifty
       - title: "Secured, on time and reliable\_\U0001F512"